dbarkol/teams-ai-agent/README.md

-# ElfTeamsAgent - Teams AI with GitHub MCP Integration
+# Teams Agent - Teams AI with GitHub MCP Integration

 A Microsoft Teams AI agent built with the Teams AI library that integrates with GitHub through Model Context Protocol (MCP) for intelligent repository management and GitHub operations.